 Other sections in Research Centres & Areas:

 Building on a rich tradition of studying the relationship between technological futures, societal phenomena, management practices and organisational dynamics.

 We're one of the largest groups of our kind in the UK, home to over many internationally recognised academics from departments from across Lancaster University.
 Together, we have a strong socio-technical foundation - members of the Centre draw upon a variety of perspectives to bring their expertise into our research themes.

 Our innovative research is located at the intersection between studies in several areas including information systems, management, futures, science and technology, and organisational studies.
 Our research is interdisciplinary, and conducted across the world in a diverse range of domains including public sector, large companies, healthcare, engineering and many more.
-The research themes focus on the relationship of technology to the futures-in-the-making associated with a range of organizational and social activities.
+The research themes focus on the relationship of technology to the futures-in-the-making associated with a range of organisational and social activities.